 I know that in the end that some will argue that there is fraud on the welfare rolls of this nation.
 If so, then let’s find realistic ways to fix them.
 Let’s find reasonable and sustainable ways to end poverty, not just turn our backs.

 Our strength must be rooted in our compassion in our fellow citizens.
 How can anyone in good conscience suggest such draconian cuts while not offering any solution?
 Just claiming that jobs will be created to offset this is not enough.
-The last two major rounds of tax cuts have failed to produce any significant working class wealth.
+The last two significant rounds of tax cuts have failed to produce any considerable working class wealth.

 The only economic growth has been in the explosive growth of the debt and deficit.